bianshuyang/LabLink/doc/technical/cloning/readme.md

 You can set up an appointment to use these data by sending an email to sbian8@emory.edu for more information on full cloning of the website.

+Once all set, you could locally preview our project at: `vercel dev`, which essentially is an npm start, albeit with more functions.